 6. Managing investor relations

 The CFO combines their finance, communication, and marketing skills to set and manage the stakeholders’ expectations across the board.
 Maintaining strong and transparent relationships with its investors is crucial to its continued success.
-As the head of finance, the CFO plays a direct role in engaging with the investor community and building long-term credibility for the company’s brand.
+As a financial leader, the CFO plays a direct role in engaging with the investor community and building long-term credibility for the company’s brand.

 7. Championing Automation